NhatHoang2002/raw-note/_posts/maths/2017-03-27-numerical-analysis-1.md

 Có cái thesis của Li làm nhiều về cái IIM này. [xem ở đây](http://faculty.washington.edu/rjl/students/li/liphd.pdf)

-The basic idea of our immersed interface method is to discretize the Navier-Stokes equations on a uniform Cartesian grid and to account for the singular forces by explicitly incorporating the jumps in the solutions and their derivatives into the difference equations.
+**The basic idea of our immersed interface method** is to discretize the Navier-Stokes equations on a uniform Cartesian grid and to account for the singular forces by explicitly incorporating the jumps in the solutions and their derivatives into the difference equations.

-$\Rightarrow$ Bài báo về IIM và its applications. [tại đây](http://journal.tms.org.tw/index.php/TJM/article/viewFile/1112/940)
+$\Rightarrow$ Bài báo về IIM và its applications tại **immersed fem_li 2003.pdf**

 ---